dekkofilms/angular-curriculum/angular-questions.md

 Turn to the Angular docs.
 Find ng-app.
 What is it and what does it do?
 What does ng stand for?
   1) ng stands for Angular
   2) it designates what elements on your static page will use angular

+Unit 1.2

+What does ng-model do?
+  Binds a form element to a property on the scope

+What is "dirty checking"?
+  Checking for changes on the model, every time there could be a potential change

+Find a way to set the initial value of "name" as "BoJack" (without writing a controller). ng-init will do that for us

+What are those {{ }} expressions?
+Are they Handlebars?
+  Yes

+Explain what two-way data binding is.
+  All the changes on the view reflect the model, and all the changes on the model reflect the view

+BONUS: Research the $digest loop
+  We did that already